sephclt/KahonDB/README.md

 python3 humbledb.py sample-code.hbd
 ```
 ### Filetype
-The database uses `.hdb` as its file extension
+The database uses `.hdb` as its file extension.
+The database produces `.humbledb` files as its output.
 ### Keywords
 - `--` : comment
 - `[=]` : create a cabinet